Brew Ratios Around the World

 Written by Ben Blake/Scott Callender

-Brewing espresso seems like a pretty straightforward process, but there are actually quite a few variables that we’re looking to control and balance at one time in order to get the best possible taste out of a coffee.
-Understanding these variables comes with time and practice, but one of the most important variables we need to control is also one of the easiest: brew ratio.
-When we talk about brew ratio, we’re talking about the weight of coffee grounds to the weight of espresso in the cup.
-By changing the weight of coffee or the weight of liquid espresso in a shot, we can manipulate the taste and mouthfeel of the espresso.
+When brewing espresso, there are quite a few variables we’re looking to balance to the best possible taste out of a coffee.
+Understanding those variables comes with time and practice—but, one of the most important variables to control is also one of the easiest: brew ratio.
+A brew ratio is the weight of coffee grounds to the weight of liquid espresso in the cup.
+By changing the ratio of a shot, we can manipulate the taste and mouthfeel of the espresso.

-These personal preferences show up differently all around the world and add a bit of a cultural flair to espresso as well.
-Depending on where you live, you might see brew ratios play out differently in local cafes and coffee shops.
-While espresso isn’t the oldest beverage in the world, it’s filled with cultural traditions that manifest themselves differently with the different tastes of the region.
+These personal preferences show up all around the world, and add a cultural flair to the world of espresso.
+Depending on where you live, you might see brew ratios play out in different ways in local cafes and coffee shops.
+Espresso isn’t the oldest beverage in the world, but it’s filled with cultural traditions that manifest themselves with the tastes of an area.

-Coffee has changed quite a bit over the years, and because of that, espresso and our understanding of espresso has been in a constant state of change.
-Some baristas and coffee professionals have been pushing the envelope, and have been pulling “lungo” espresso in the 1:4 range or even higher.
-Again, by extending the brew ratio, the clarity of the coffee increases, body and viscosity decrease, and more individual notes of coffee become evident and easier to pick out.
-This style of brew ratio tastes more like a traditional cup of drip coffee, and has started to pop up more and more in high end specialty shops.
+Our understanding and processes surrounding coffee have changed over the years.
+Because of that, espresso has been in a constant state of change.
+Some baristas and coffee professionals have been expanding the definition of espresso by pulling lungo shots.
+Lungo shots are in the 1:3 range or even higher.
+By extending the brew ratio, clarity increases, body and viscosity decrease.
+Often, individual tasting notes more become evident and easier to pick out.
+This style of brew ratio begins to taste more like an Italiano, or even a cup of drip coffee.
+We’ve seen this style at Belleville Brûlerie in Paris, and during their residency at La Marzocco Cafe in Seattle.
+This style is becoming more and more popular and it’s not uncommon to find lungo shots being used to showcase single origin coffees in specialty shops.

-Matt Perger of St. Ali in Australia has been championing the idea of a higher brew ratio for the last couple years, going so far as to dub them “coffee shots” that end up being as big as a 1:17 ratio.
-While this is rare, it’s telling of the current state of espresso across the coffee industry.
-We’re redefining what espresso is, and pushing our understanding of how to use an espresso machine to create a delicious cup of coffee.
+Why stop there?
+Matt Perger of Barista Hustle championed the idea of an even higher brew ratio early on, dubbing them “coffee shots” that fall as a 1:17 ratio.
+Cat & Cloud in California regularly serve their single origin “pourovers” brewed on an espresso machine.
+This method and huge ratio gives the espresso a body and mouthfeel somethere between filter coffee and a french press.
+While it is still somewhat rare to find, it’s telling of the current state of espresso across the coffee industry.
+Brew ratio is a preference, and baristas and home baristas are redefining espresso and expanding our understanding of how to use an espresso machine to create a delicious cup of coffee.
 Which is, of course, the ultimate goal.

 Every coffee is different, and your preferred brew ratio might change from coffee to coffee, but understanding brew ratio and your general preference will allow you to get the best out of your espresso machine.